 - 11. NO Will this course be a one-to-one equivalent to a deleted course or previous version of this course (please check with the Registrar if unsure)? - a.
 If yes, which course?

 Course Details

 12. Proposed outline [Modification requested?
 Yes/No]

 (The course outline should be topical by weeks and should be sufficient in detail to allow for judgment of the content of the course.)
-Below are the lectures and corresponding topics to be covered.
+Below are lectures and corresponding topics.